N8WM/lethal-com-mods/README.md

 - Now you should be able to run the update script with no issues
 - [OPTIONAL] If you know what you are doing and want to get your own changes back, type `git stash pop` into the command line and press `Enter`
    - Understand that you will need to manually resolve the merge conflict, I cannot help you with that in this tutorial

-## Adding your own mods
-Feel free to add your own mods to the Lethal Company game folder like normal, just understand that making changes to existing files on your computer may cause merge conflicts during future updates (see the [resolving merge conflicts](#resolving-merge-conflicts) section for details).
-If you would like to push your own mods or updates to the repository here on GitHub for everyone to use, there are several additional steps you need to follow.
-You need to create a GitHub account, configure your computer's Git profile, add an SSH key, and either make a pull request on a new branch, or I need to add your GitHub account as a contributor.
-If you are interested in being a contributor or learning more about this process, send me a Discord DM.